At HG we believe we humans should occupy our bodies in a state of power, grace, and self-love.

 At the end of the day, how proud you are of yourself is essential to the results you will see from your efforts.
 On a deeper level, when you know you can count on yourself to do the things you say you want to do, it becomes easier to believe that you’ll be successful at bigger, riskier things.
 Remember that practice makes progress, and as you get used to following rules that align with your most heartfelt dreams, your beautiful brain will start connecting the dots to bigger and crazier ones.
 If I run five days a week, could I complete a marathon?
 Could I complete the New York City marathon?!

 These simple truths are enough to get me to “just say no” to extenuating circumstances that tempt me from my big plan – for my exercise routine or anything else.
 It’s a great comfort to know that I get to design my life no matter what arises.
 A lot more comfort than I’d get by staying in bed!

 P.S.
 Remember how I mentioned practice makes progress?
 I didn’t acquire this type of integrity overnight.
 I learned it, and you can too.
 Don’t wait until the New Year.
-Learn how to write YOUR dream for your body and health and identify your own special brand of extenuating circumstances with a subscription to Inner.U, our digital coaching course.
+Learn how to write YOUR dream for your body and health and identify your own special brand of extenuating circumstances by signing up for Inner.U, our digital coaching course.